Luxury Gokyo Lake Trek

 • Get a taste of Sherpa hospitality, monasteries, and culture.

-Luxury Gokyo Lake Trek Cost
+How Much Does Luxury Gokyo Lake Trek Cost?

-The 14 day Luxury Gokyo Lake Trek lets you explore the Everest region without having to sleep on the floor or eat instant noodles every night.
-Imagine hiking past turquoise lakes, crossing high mountain trails, and then walking into a cozy lodge with a hot shower, soft bed, and delicious meal waiting for you.
-Sounds dreamy, right?
-The price per person is usually USD 3,500 to USD 5,500, depending on the season, group size, and how fancy you want things to be.
+The Luxury Gokyo Lake Trekking 14 day lets you explore the Everest region without having to sleep on the floor or eat instant noodles every night.
+The Luxury Gokyo Lake Trek cost in Nepal Trekking Routes is USD 3,100 per person, depending on the season, group size, and how fancy you want things to be.

 Extras like oxygen support, helicopter flights, or VIP dinners can bump the cost up a little.
 Things like travel insurance, drinks, snacks, and tips for your helpers are extra.
 For anyone who wants adventure without giving up comfort, this trek is perfect.
 Stunning lakes, mountains that look unreal, and Sherpa villages make every day special.
-Plus, you get to brag that you did Everest style trekking without freezing your toes off.
+Plus, you get to brag that you did Everest region trekking without freezing your toes off.

-Why choose 14 day Luxury Gokyo Lake Trek?
+Why choose 14 days Luxury Gokyo Lake Trek?

-Amazing Views That Make You Stop in Your Tracks
+Amazing Views That Makes You Stare

 Adventure Without Compromising Comfort